Fernthedev/beatsaber-quest-porting-guide/README.md

 This code is safe, compact and easy to read.
 Codegen has the added side-benefit of making mods easier to port from C# since the code can be very similar to identical in some ways.

-Codegen behind the scenes wraps around Il2CppObject* and gives easy access to it's fields and methods.
+Codegen behind the scenes wraps around Il2CppObject* and gives easy access to its fields and methods.
 Every codegen object is actually a `Il2cppObject*`

 ## Pointers